microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-session-list.md

 ### Example 2: Get session list with segments

+The following example shows a request to get the list of [sessions](../resources/callrecords-session.md) for a [callRecord](../resources/callrecords-callrecord.md) with [segments](../resources/callrecords-segment.md) included.

 #### Request

-Here's an example of the request to get the list of [sessions](../resources/callrecords-session.md) for a [callRecord](../resources/callrecords-callrecord.md) with [segments](../resources/callrecords-segment.md) included.
+The following example shows a request.

 <!-- {
   "blockType": "request",